What is Lippia Alba?

 Lippia Alba is found throughout Mexico and Central and South America.
 It a member of the prolific verbena family.
 Following suit with many of its sister plants, it high in essential oils.
 I believe these essential oils are the reason it’s applied externally as an arthritis remedy in an alcohol concoction.

 Why Grow Lippia Alba (Juanilama)?

-I’ve never grown from seed, but it’s very easy to plant from cuttings.
+I’ve never grown from seed, but it’s very easy to clone from cuttings.
 Cut one 30cm branch off and stick it in some soft soil in a pot or bag and water it every few days.
 When it starts growing, transplant it into a location with a little shade.
 It doesn’t seem too picky on soil types.
 We’ve even had success planting it in harsh clay soil.
 Juanilama will survive in full sun, but it seems to do better with partial shade.
-It will also root in water or in aquaponics systems.
+It will also root in water and thrives in aquaponics systems.

 Sources and Links